A complete infertility evaluation is the first step of creating your treatment plan

 Follow-up consultation after the infertility evaluation

-After the testing is complete, you will come back to the office to discuss the results of all of your tests with Dr. Munch.
+After the testing is complete, you will come back to the office to discuss the results with Dr. Munch.
 Based on the results, she will be able to explain your chances of pregnancy using different fertility treatments.
 Following this discussion, our San Antonio infertility doctor will help you develop a treatment plan to get you started on the path to pregnancy.
 Contact us to schedule an appointment and learn more.

 Learn More About Infertility With TFC Videos